Trilobita (Order: Corynexochida)

 Trilobites are extinct euarthropods, probably stem lineage representatives of the Mandibulata, which includes crustaceans, myriapods, and hexapods (Scholtz and Edgecombe, 2006).

-Other deposits: other species elsewhere in North America.
+Other deposits: other species of Bathyuriscus have been described from numerous localities elsewhere in the Cambrian of North America.

 Middle Cambrian, Bathyuriscus–Elrathina Zone (approximately 505 million years ago).